Porto Seasonal Guide: Travel by Month in 2025

 Why Visit: Introspective energy, no crowds, lower hotel rates.

-February: Romance and Local Rituals
+February: Romance and Local traditions

 With Valentine’s Day and fewer tourists, February offers an intimate version of the city.
 Cozy wine bars and tiled alleyways lend themselves to long conversations.
 Occasional Carnival events bring color and flair.